Cynthia-M-M/web-development-challenge/README.md

 Ensure responsiveness across all devices.

 🛠️ Technologies Used
-HTML5 — for page structure
+HTML5: for page structure

-CSS3 — for custom styling
+CSS3: for custom styling

-Bootstrap 5 — for responsive layout and components
+Bootstrap 5: for responsive layout and components

-Google Fonts — for typography
+Google Fonts: for typography

-Git & GitHub — for version control and collaboration
+Git & GitHub: for version control and collaboration

 ⚙️ Project Setup and Working Steps
-Repository Creation:
+1. Repository Creation:
 We created the repository web-development-challenge on GitHub.

-Git Cloning:
+2. Git Cloning:
 We cloned the repository locally:

 bash
 Copy
 Edit
 git clone https://github.com/Cynthia-M-M/web-development-challenge.git
-Project Development:
+3. Project Development:
 Structured the folder with index.html, css/, images/, and README.md.

 Designed sections: Navbar, Hero, About, Services, Portfolio, Testimonials, Contact Form, Footer.